alaincouvreur/attack_wild_Goppa/README.md

 IEEE Trans.
 Inform.
 Theory.
 63(1), 404-427, 2017.
 ------------------------------

+The function to run the attack is BreakKey in file BreakKey.mgm

-You can test the attack by launching one of the scripts with name test*
+You can test manual optimized the attack by launching one of the scripts with name test*

 Example: